If you’re shopping for DJ software, but aren’t quite sure yet what you’re looking for…

 Receiving the Apple Design Award in 2011, this software has continued to dominate the market ever since.

-Today, it offers many amazing new features such as Neural Mix, which isolates instruments on any given track, similar to we previously covered with Virtual DJ’s Stems.
+Today, it offers many amazing new features such as Neural Mix, which isolates instruments on any given track, similar to what we previously covered with Virtual DJ’s Stems.

 While you might not think that a serious DJ would ever spend much time working on a phone or iPad…

 The unrivaled power and speed of Apple’s current A16 Bionic chip has made it so that iOS tools such as these are now able to compete with desktop solutions, better than they ever have before.

 To see DJay Pro Al in action, check out this video:

 With any open-source software, its quality entirely depends on the community of programmers actively developing it.

 For this reason, most open-source software is not so great.